Research Intensification Plan: Summer 2020

 While ASU continues to recommend telework as the preferred option for personnel, we are beginning a measured approach to ramp up research activities that cannot be completed remotely.
 These research activities are in addition to the ongoing, on-campus critical tasks related to research facility management and security, animal care and COVID-19 testing and research efforts.

 To ramp up on-campus research activities, responsible faculty members will:

-- Create and submit a lab safety plan.
+- Create and submit a lab, human subjects or field safety plan.

 - Await approval of the plan from chair and dean.